0xInfection/TIDoS-Framework/README.md

 ### Highlights :-

-A small list of features TIDoS-Framework has to offer:
+A main highlights of this framework is:

 - [x] Has 4 main modules subdivided into further numerous modules (presently 67):
     - Reconnaissance & OSINT